 This programme is particularly suitable for students from Psychology, Biology, Neuroscience or related disciplines who:

-- want to conduct research into cognitive development and its neural bases;
+- want to conduct research into cognitive development and/or cognitive neuroscience

 Course contact details